PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

 Yes my friend, if you've worked with numbers for even a short while you will run into this phenom; it is not the stopping point, but the beginning of a journey into creative problem solving and solutioning - there are many reasons why divide by zero happens and how - and each has a multiverse of solutions to choose from.

 ## Facing down the Zero Error in Analytics
+*By far the most useful syntax is along the lines of IFERROR(numerator/denominator,0)*

 The zero error can rear it's ugly head in many different ways, and while not an exhaustive list, these are the top three I've run into:

-  - Beginning of the **insert time reference here** (zero divided by zero)
+  - Beginning of the **insert time reference here** (zero divided by zero) For me, this came up in sales dashboards - at the beginning of a quarter, there'd be no data for the current quarter for the individual/team/or company.
+Imagine a dashboard full of errors where just yesterday each salesperson could see how they ranked against their team, division, and company - like a thoroughbred at the kentucky derby.
+    - If the data has a lag to it, make sure the report's date moves with that population in mind, for instance if the time lag is one day, use today()-1 or max(date)

   - Goal/Budget/Forecast not approved/loaded/etc yet (actual divided by zero/null)
+    - you can use error handling for this, however even better is adding some logic or annotation to inform why.
+"Budget for Q3 is forthcoming"

   - Upstream data issue (the unexpected zero)
+    This is frequently the beginning of research and the surfacing of an opportunity - how do we protect the system when:
+    - The servers are bounced unexectedly and all data loads stop and the dbs rollback, or worse yet they don't rollback and have incomplete data
+    - Human keying error
+    - Work process breakdown (either manual or automated)

+    In many cases, these types of situations necessitate the creation of alerts and/or audit reports to show sources tick and tie together

 ## Turning Numbers Inside-Out
 *What if dividing by zero, doesn't cause and error, but turns numbers inside-out?*